junxit/us-congress-bills-113/metadata.md

 - 2014-01-31 — Introduced in House
 - 2014-01-31 — Introduced in House
 - 2014-01-31 — Referred to the House Committee on Ways and Means.
+- 2014-02-04 — Committee Consideration and Mark-up Session Held.
+- 2014-02-04 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 37 - 0.
+- 2014-02-25 — Placed on the Union Calendar, Calendar No. 268.
+- 2014-02-25 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+113-360.
+- 2014-02-25 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+113-360.